nmarsollier/nmarsollier/README.md

 Enthusiast GoLang developer using imperative programming.
 Functional and object oriented paradigms in typescript.

-Also I have knolegde in Kotlin, Java.

-- Worked as Sr Java Developer in Athos corporation, Hewlett Packard, and Siemens
-- Since 1996 working with different frameworks from JSP to Rest applications.
+Since 1996 working with different frameworks from JSP to Rest applications.
 I have used EJB 2 and 3, and them moved to Spring stack.

-- SQL with MySql, Postgresql, Oracle; NoSQL with MongoDB, KeyValue with Redis, different orms, and also on high performance monoliths applications, direct access.
+SQL with MySql, Postgresql, Oracle; NoSQL with MongoDB, KeyValue with Redis, different orms, and also on high performance monoliths applications, direct access.

-- Languages used: GoLang, Java, Koltin, Typescript and Javascript.
+Languages used: GoLang, Java, Koltin, Typescript and Javascript.

 [These are some code samples](https://github.com/nmarsollier/ecommerce)

-**Keys**

-- Experience : Since 1998
-- GoLang : Gin, Gorm, Go Mongo
-- Typescript : Express framework
-- Kotlin : Koin, Ktor
-- Java : Spring family
-- Technologies : Koltin, Java, GoLang, Go, Typescript, Node, Javascript, SQL, NoSql, Microservices, MongoDb, MySql, Oracle, Postgresql, Event Driven Architecture, DDD, Spring, Swagger, DataDog, Klarna
-- Working Methodologies : Agile, Scrum, Jira, Figma, Confluence, Slack, Jenkins
-- Companies : PayPal, MercadoPago, Mercadolibre, Eventbrite, Siemens, Office Depot, Athos, Hewlett Packard
-- Microservices : RabbitMQ, Amazon AWS, Amazon Aurora, Apache Kafka, Docker, NGNX

 **Teacher at UTN (University)**